Regulatory Compliance for Electronic Communications

 Freedom of Information Act

-The Freedom of Information Act (FOIA)specifically refers to a federal law which allows for the full or partial disclosure of previously unreleased information and documents controlled by the United States Government.
+The Freedom of Information Act (FOIA) specifically refers to a federal law that allows for the full or partial disclosure of previously unreleased information and documents controlled by the United States Government.
 It outlines which records are subject to disclosure and the procedures for disclosing the information within those records.
-While having been in existence since the mid-1960’s, the scope of the information which can be requested was extended to include the use of electronically stored media.
-The act itself requires agencies promptly make available any and all information which is being requested and is subject to disclosure.
-This requires governmental agencies to retain all communications and instructions, due to their potential subjugation to litigation or other legal proceedings.
+Originally enacted in the mid-1960s, FOIA has since been expanded to cover electronically stored records, requiring agencies to retain communications and instructions that may be relevant to litigation or other legal proceedings.

 Best Practices for Regulatory Compliance